 Exploring the city

 Begin from Boulevard Royal with a view of the Adolphe Bridge, a double-decked arch bridge that serves as a one-way route for road traffic across the Pétrusse.
-The view from the bridge is quite wonderful and if you take the under passageway the view will be framed with brick arches (quick video here).
+The view from the bridge is quite wonderful and if you take the under passageway the view will be framed by brick arches (quick video here).

 Return to the city centre where you will find the Wiltz Castle, Place Guillaume II, Musée National d’Histoire et d’Art, and the shopping village (Ville Haute).